timsch003/rcps.app/README.md

 ### Bugs

-- Menu -> submenu transition is delayed
-- When after editing a recipe a tag has no recipes associated to it anymore:
-  - users get a non-breaking error when navigating back
-  - the tag stays cached and being displayed in the tags view

 ### MVP Roadmap

+- Move lastViewed from settings to separate key on user and streamline all syncing logic to last write wins
 - Sort items by name in favorites and tags views
 - Add spinners to RecipesView, TagsView etc. (for syncing recipes on empty cache)
 - Adjust ingredient quantities based on portions
 - Improve OCR results, especially regarding empty lines between ingredients
   - Optimize images for Tesseract (https://tesseract-ocr.github.io/tessdoc/ImproveQuality.html)
   - If not sufficient research if NLP could help
+- Refactor upsertRecord function to also check sync server for existing names and return existing IDs so duplicates between users are handled and passed to local stores
 - Basic search functionality
-- Trigger sync on menu close only when changes were made
 - Recipe images (up to 5 per recipe, low resolution version for offline storage)

+### Functionality

+- Link tags in recipe view to tag views
+- Add option to set changed portions count and adjusted ingredient quantities permanently (= edit recipe from RecipeView?)
-- Menu functionality
+- Menu
   - Language selection
   - Reset password
   - Change email

-### Functionality

-- Link tags in recipe view to tag views
-- Add option to set changed portions count and adjusted ingredient quantities permanently (= edit recipe from RecipeView?)

 ### UI/UX